bintracker/bintracker/docs/about.md

 ### Tracker Evolution

 Bintracker is not a tracker, it is a live programming environment running a tracker application by default.
-It is also a laboratory for experimenting with the core elements of trackers interfaces and trying out new ideas and concepts.
+It is also a laboratory for experimenting with tracker interfaces and trying out new ideas and concepts.

 ### Digital History Exploration